Workseed survive a bear market

 Misconceptions on digital learning

-E-learning is a relatively new phenomenon that is qualitatively very different from traditional on-the-job training.
+Digital learning is a relatively new phenomenon that is qualitatively very different from traditional on-the-job training.
 There may be resistance and suspicion towards its adoption – and it is not always unjustified.
-However, there are some arguments against e-learning that are simply not true (at least any more).
+However, there are some arguments against digital learning that are simply not true (at least any more).

 These are some of the most common beliefs.

-First argument against e-learning tends to be their price tag.
+First argument against digital learning tends to be their price tag.
 Pricing strategies between different platforms can vary.
-E-learning is a broad category, and there are solutions and services for every budget.
-Organizational needs also vary, and different companies may require different services from the e-learning provider.
+Digital learning is a broad category, and there are solutions and services for every budget.
+Organizational needs also vary, and different companies may require different services from the digital learning provider.

 However, the affordability can depend on perspective, too.
 Namely, a product may look expensive when you look only at the initial investment, without factoring in the long term costs.
 Better training is likely to have a massive impact on the big picture, saving money beyond the HR department.